emily73/CTF-Challenge-2/README.md

 ## Infrastructure
 * The file will need to able to be downloaded from the CTF platform.
 ## Risks
-To the best of my knowledge, there are no risks associated withe the files involved in this challenge.
+To the best of my knowledge, there are no risks associated with the files involved in this challenge.

 ## Walkthrough
 1. First, the user would download the file from the CTF platform.